hfoffani/Advanced-Lane-Lines/writeup_report.md

 I verified that my perspective transform was working as expected by processing an image of validated straight lane image.

+\pagebreak

 ![Transform Perspective][image03]

+\pagebreak

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 After changing of perspective I applied color transform.
 First I convert the RGB image into HSV color space.
-Then I applied the Sobel operator (see [https://en.wikipedia.org/wiki/Sobel_operator]) over the X derivative which highlights vertical lines while dimming horizontal ones (which supposedly would help to detect line lanes).
+Then I applied the Sobel operator (see https://en.wikipedia.org/wiki/Sobel_operator) over the X derivative which highlights vertical lines while dimming horizontal ones (which supposedly would help to detect line lanes).
 Finally I filtered the S channel which would take care of picking white and yellow lanes.
 The code is under the cell with the title **Thresholded image**.
+The result is shown in **Figure 4**.

 ![Color Space][image04]

+\pagebreak

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?